yepher/webhook_monitor/README.md

 If you are implementing an App that uses a RESTful API you can point your client at Webhook Monitor to see the headers and body of your requests.

-If you are developer a consumer of Webhook Events you can point your Webhook generator at Webhook Monitor to see what
+If you are developer a consumer of Webhook Events you can point your Webhook generator at Webhook Monitor to see what the details of those events.

 **Webhook Monitor:**
 * Does not store the data on the server